Home

 On our last day, when we didn't do any Bonaire scuba diving, we drove around the island and took in the sights.

-Did our shopping for souvenirs in Kralendijk, got up close with the flamingos (at Gotomeer Lake in the northern part of the island) and the donkeys, toured through Washington Slagbaai National Park (we will dive there next time), had lunch at Rose Inn in Rincon (recommended), went to the lookout at Seru Largu and generally just enjoyed the island.
+We shopped for souvenirs in Kralendijk, got up close with the flamingos (at Gotomeer Lake in the northern part of the island) and the donkeys, toured through Washington Slagbaai National Park (we will dive there next time), had lunch at Rose Inn in Rincon (recommended), went to the lookout at Seru Largu and generally just enjoyed the island.

 If you feel like more activity, you can always go kayaking, landsailing, kiteboarding or windsurfing.
 Whatever floats your boat.
 You are bound to have a good time.